Vawkavysk: Toponymy

-However, modern scholars have also hypothesized that the name of Vawkavysk was of more recent origin and hence succeeded the original legend.
 Vawkavysk was mentioned in a manuscript written by the priest D. Bułakowski at the end of the 16th or beginning of the 17th century.
 It was stored in the Sapieha family's library in Ruzhany Palace, where it was translated into Russian in 1881 and published in a Vilnius gazette.
-According to the manuscript, in the place where Vawkavysk is now situated, were large swathes of forest, through which flowed the now non-existent Nietupa River, and consisted of winding travel routes on which travelers were frequently attacked.
-Within this forest, two robbers, named Voloko and Visek, had their hide-out.
-A prince named Vladislav Zabeyko, upon hearing of these attacks, tracked down the robbers and hung them on trees for the birds to feed upon.
-A settlement was built in the location of the robbers' hide-out, which was named Volokovysek, and occupied by slaves.
+According to the legend recorded in the manuscript, in the place where Vawkavysk is now situated, were large swathes of forest, where travelers were frequently attacked.
+Within this forest, two robbers, named Woloko and Wisek, had their hide-out.
+A certain prince named Watislaw Zawejko, upon hearing of these attacks, tracked down the robbers and hung them on trees for the birds to feed upon.
+He built a settlement for his serfs in the location of the robbers' hide-out, which was named Wolokowysek.
 At the execution site, a large stone was placed but, according to local tradition, was later broken up to be used to build a temple.

+Another suggestion that it was named after the Vawkawyya river, the name of unclear etymology.